puzzle/ansible-training/content/en/docs/10/02/_index.en.md

 ### All done?

-* Have a look at the [ansible-runner github page](https://github.com/ansible/ansible-runner)
+* Have a look at the [ansible-runner GitHub page](https://github.com/ansible/ansible-runner)
 * Have a look at the [docs of the latest version of ansible-runner](https://ansible-runner.readthedocs.io/en/latest/)
 * Have a look at the [documentation of the python module](https://ansible-runner.readthedocs.io/en/stable/python_interface/) and see what the library is capable of.